ritvje/lidar-xband-article-scripts/README.md

 # Lidar / X-band Doppler velocity article code

-This repository contains scripts for creating the figures for the article.
+This repository contains scripts for creating the figures for the article "Complementarity of Wind Measurements from Co-located X-band Weather Radar and Doppler Lidar" by Ritvanen et al.

 ## Python scripts